Theomat/theomat.github.io/_pages/about.md

 2024:

+- April 11: I gave a talk at 68nqrt seminar about "Scaling enumerative domain-agnostic program synthesis"
+- March 28: I gave a talk at DiverSe Coffee
 - March - June: We have an intern working on fast approaches for LTL learning
 - February - Avril: Sylvain is working with [Nathanaël Fijalkow][NATH], [Pierre Vandenhove][PIERREV], [Guillaume Lagarde][GUILLAUME] and me on program synthesis for reinforcement learning
 - Nov.
 23 - March 24: [Gianni Padula](https://fr.linkedin.com/in/gianni-padula-8192b8223) is working with [Nathanaël Fijalkow][NATH], [Pierre Vandenhove][PIERREV] and me on a new reactive synthesis algorithm